Frequently Asked Questions

 Do you provide cover for insolvency?

-Yes cover for insolvency is available on some of our policies – please get in touch if you need this.
+Cover for insolvency may be available on some of our New Home Warranty products – please get in touch if you need this.

 Is there a defect period?

-Our New Home warranty includes a developers defect period, developer insolvency, health and safety of occupants and contaminated land cover.
+Our New Home warranty includes a developer defect period.
 Other products are available that do not carry a defects period.